fzicre/removeDeviceRegistrationsForBots/README.md

 ```
 ## Configuration

-Before running the script, you need to provide your Cisco Webex user token.
-You can obtain your token from the Cisco Webex Developer Portal.
+Before running the script, you need to provide your Cisco Webex BOT token.
+You can obtain your token from the Cisco Webex Developer Portal inside the info for your BOT.

 Replace <your BOT token here> with your actual BOT token in the drr.js file: